EPTlib/b1map-sim/docs/docs/settings.md

     intermediate-images = "example.h5:/imgs"
 ```

-- ```alpha-estimate``` is the address where the estimated flip-angle expressed in radian (or B1+ magnitude expressed in tesla, in the case of Bloch-Siegert shift) will be written.
+- ```alpha-estimate``` is the address where the estimated flip-angle expressed in radian (or B1+ magnitude expressed in tesla, in the case of Bloch--Siegert shift) will be written.
 It must be a dataset in an .h5 file.
 - ```intermediate-images``` is the root of the address where the intermediate images of the b1-mapping procedure will be written.
 It must be a dataset in an .h5 file.

 Given the above example, the real and imaginary parts of the two intermediate images would be stored in the four datasets: \\